 The Problems with the Fee-for-Service Model

-This model is the traditional health care model that has been in place.
-With this model, patients are treated on an as needed basis, and they may get repetitive testing done that isn’t necessary.
+This model is the traditional healthcare model that has been in place.
+With this model, patients are treated on an as-needed basis, and they may get repetitive testing done that isn’t necessary.
 This model drives up health care costs as more people rely on emergency medicine instead of preventative care with a primary care physician.
 Each service provided is a cost to the insurance company, and fee-for-service agencies can only remain solvent when the higher number of people they treat.
 With a focus on quantity and not quality, the success of these treatments goes down.
 With costs rising and patients continuing to decline, this model is ineffective at bringing down the high costs associated with medical care.

 Why Accountable Care Solutions Works

 This is a model in which providers are accountable to each other, and there are incentives in place for keeping patients healthy.
-There will be savings when patients spend less time in acute care, and this model reimburses health care providers when they succeed at limiting the amount of acute care or emergency services patients require.
+There will be saved when patients spend less time in acute care, and this model reimburses health care providers when they succeed at limiting the amount of acute care or emergency services patients require.
 When the insurance company saves money, the overall costs of health care premiums can decrease.

 In this model, the whole condition of the patient is treated.
 Reimbursement depends on the disease being treated, and not on the number of tests or lack of tests the patient receives.
 While this can decrease the initial money coming in for the health care agency, getting the patient well using this model will decrease their reliance on the emergency health care system.
 This drives costs down.
-Patients who are use preventative care remain out of the emergency room and are admitted less often than those who wait until they are in crisis to receive medical care.
+Patients who are using preventative care remain out of the emergency room and are admitted less often than those who wait until they are in crisis to receive medical care.

-For patients, health care providers and health insurers, the only way to get costs down while providing quality care is to focus on the treatment of the disease from start to finish and not focus on each individual form of treatment for payment.
+For patients, health care providers and health insurers, the only way to get costs down while providing quality care are to focus on the treatment of the disease from start to finish and not focus on each individual form of treatment for payment.